bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>What is SSL tunneling?
-How does it works?</summary><br><b>
+How does it work?</summary><br><b>

 - SSL (Secure Sockets Layer) tunneling is a technique used to establish a secure, encrypted connection between two endpoints over an insecure network, such as the internet.
 The SSL tunnel is created by encapsulating the traffic within an SSL connection, which provides confidentiality, integrity, and authentication.

 Here's how SSL tunneling works:

 1. A client initiates an SSL connection to a server, which involves a handshake process to establish the SSL session.
-2. Once the SSL session is established, the client and server negotiate encryption parameters, such as the encryption algorithm and key length, and exchange digital certificates to authenticate each other.
+2. Once the SSL session is established, the client and server negotiate encryption parameters, such as the encryption algorithm and key length, then exchange digital certificates to authenticate each other.
 3. The client then sends traffic through the SSL tunnel to the server, which decrypts the traffic and forwards it to its destination.
 4. The server sends traffic back through the SSL tunnel to the client, which decrypts the traffic and forwards it to the application.
 </b></details>